 The B.C.
 Award jury’s citation said: “This book is a journalistic tour-de-force that rips the canvas off Lord Beaverbrook’s cultivated self-image and creates an incisive portrait of turmoil and grasping self-interest within his family. … Poitras has written a gripping narrative that rises above reportage and contributes a significant new chapter to Canada’s post-colonial history.”

-Following the September 2009 arbitration appeal ruling in the Beaverbrook case, I wrote this piece for Goose Lane’s blog, Branta.
 In 2010, the gallery and the Beaverbrook U.K. Foundation settled the dispute, a development I covered in an afterword for the e-book edition.
 A parallel dispute with the Beaverbrook Canadian Foundation was later settled as well.

 My first book was The Right Fight: Bernard Lord and the Conservative Dilemma, published by Goose Lane Editions in 2004.
 It’s my account of how New Brunswick’s Progressive Conservative Party spent four decades grappling with how to move beyond its traditional anglophone voting base and accommodate the province’s Acadian population within its ranks.
 It was shortlisted for the Atlantic Independent Booksellers Choice Award.

 Paul Wells of Maclean’s called the book “a feast. … The Right Fight is big history, a story whose sweep and detail far surpass what we’re used to reading.
 Jacques Poitras tells the story of a century’s worth of New Brunswickers, French and English, struggling to resolve their differences through politics.
 He brings the toolkit of a fine reporter to the task: curiosity, diligence, and an eye for the human anecdote in this very moving tale.”